DipakMajhi/Machine-Learning/Predicting-Stock-Prices/Readme.md

 ## Evaluation Metrics:

-R2 score [link] on the train and test datasets are calculated to measure the performance of the model.
+R2 score [link](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) on the train and test datasets are calculated to measure the performance of the model.
 Best possible score is 1.
 Besides R2 score, I am also calculating the variation of the predicted stock price compared to the actual prices in the test dataset.
-R2 Score is used to test the performance of all three models – Linear Regression [link], KNN Regression [link] and ARIMA [link]
+R2 Score is used to test the performance of all three models – Linear Regression, KNN Regression and ARIMA.

-In statistics, the coefficient of determination [link], denoted R2 or r2 and pronounced "R squared", is a number that indicates the proportion of the variance in the dependent variable that is predictable from the independent variable.
+In statistics, the coefficient of determination [link](https://en.wikipedia.org/wiki/Coefficient_of_determination), denoted R2 or r2 and pronounced "R squared", is a number that indicates the proportion of the variance in the dependent variable that is predictable from the independent variable.
 The coefficient R^2 is defined as (1 - u/v), where u is the regression sum of squares ((y_true - y_pred) ** 2). sum () and v is the residual sum of squares ((y_true - y_true. mean ()) ** 2). sum ().
 Best possible score is 1.0 and it can be negative (because the model can be arbitrarily worse).
 A constant model that always predicts the expected value of y, disregarding the input features, would get a R^2 score of 0.0.